-NCEF will provide financial assistance and technical assistance to community solar hosts and owners from January 2025 to April 2029.
-The community solar systems are expected to have a usable life of at least 20 years.
+NCEF will provide financial and technical assistance to solar owners from January 2025 to April 2029, or until federal grant funds under this program are fully expended.
+The solar systems are expected to have a usable life of at least 20 years.
 NCEF's program guidance includes best practices for working with contractors to cover operations and maintenance needs over the system life.
-NCEF aims to continue to provide financial and technical assistance to community solar hosts after the formal conclusion of the Solar for All program.
+NCEF aims to continue to provide financial and technical assistance to community solar hosts after the formal conclusion of the Nevada Solar for All program.